 The other factor that makes school cafeteria serving lines so important is the overall design element.
 Even students eat with their eyes first, and that process begins when someone enters the school cafeteria.
 Enticing school serving line designs that promote school spirit, are spaced properly for greater visibility, and reflect the qualities of the food being served will also increase student participation.
 Do you want students to use the salad bar more?
 Create enticing design elements that will make that part of the cafeteria more appealing.
 Sometimes it takes a makeover.

 What can a school cafeteria experience from a school cafeteria makeover?

-In our experience working with school districts across Florida, we've seen schools increase student participation by more than 30 percent - just by improve the serving line.
+In our experience working with school districts in Florida school cafeterias, we've seen schools increase student participation by more than 30 percent - just by improve the serving line.
 When you calculate these numbers over the course of the year, a new school cafeteria serving line can pay for itself within the first year of being installed.

 To learn more about school cafeteria serving lines and how they directly impact participation, check out our school cafeteria makeover with East Lake High School in Tarpon Springs.